Eat your Vegetables!

 coolness

-What I think is cool, is that these ROM’s unlock the true potential of the OS.
+What I think is cool, is that these ROM’s unlock the true potential of the Android OS.
 No one is trying to get something for free to crack the apps.
 Rather, they are all adding functionality and features that were not in the original release.
-For example, these guys figured out how to get the phone to use swap, and then they figured out how to use Linux kernel modules for even better performance.
+For example, these guys figured out how to get the phone to use linux swap, and then they figured out how to use Linux kernel modules for even better performance.

 And yes, I do like my G1 better than the iPhone.
 But that’s another post!